 Spring Branch, TX 78070

-3. Non-residents of Texas from a non-licensing state who hold no license and plan on designating Texas as their home state will need to follow the instructions above for mailing an appliction.
+3. Non-residents of Texas from a non-licensing state who hold no license and plan on designating Texas as their home state will need to follow the instructions above for mailing an application.

-4. Non-residents of Texas from a licensing state who hold a license in their home state will be granted reciprocity in TX if their home state also grants reciprocity to TX adjusters.
+4. Non-residents of Texas from a licensing state who hold a license in their home state will be granted reciprocity in Texas if their home state also grants reciprocity to Texas adjusters.
 Please follow the instructions above for mailing in your application.
-If you have not been fingerprinted you will need to do that to obtain your TX license, see information below.
+If you have not been fingerprinted you will need to do that to obtain your Texas license, see information below.

 NOTE TO ALL APPLICANTS: The Texas Department of Insurance specifically says to allow no less than 15 days for applications to be processed beginning from the day the application is received.
 Allow 8-10 business days from the day the application is sent out for TDI to verify it has been received.

 Unless you have already been fingerprinted for your adjuster license you will need to complete fingerprinting for the Texas Department of Insurance.
 The fingerprinting fee is $41.45 for all applicants.

 - Make an appointment for fingerprinting with Morpho Trust USA by calling 1-888-467-2080 or online.
 If there are no locations near you please follow the directions below for "Exception to Electronic Fingerprinting."

 - Print & complete the In State - Fast Fingerprint Pass.

 - Take the Fingerprint Fast Pass to the scheduled fingerprinting appointment and be prepared to pay the $41.45 fee, be sure to KEEP THE RECEIPT.